Mico27/gbs-setPaletteColorPlugin/README.md

 ## Project Setup

-1. Copy the plugin folder into your GB Studio project's `plugins/` directory.
+1. Copy the plugin folder into your project's `plugins` folder.
-2. No additional configuration or engine fields are required — all five events become available immediately.
+2. There is nothing to configure.
+All five events are available immediately.

 ![image](https://github.com/user-attachments/assets/7e715edd-74ae-4643-a3f4-7641b267d8e8)